-Did you know rabbits can dance in Dublin, Ohio?!
+Did you know rabbits can dance in Dublin, Ohio?
 Learn the history of the Ballantrae Giant Dancing Hares and why it’s a local favorite!

-Many locals refer to the Dancing Hares as the Bunny Hill or Bunny Park.
-The Hares are up to 24” tall and were commissioned in 2001 by artist Sophie Ryder’s hometown of London, England.
+Many locals refer to the Dancing Hares of Ballantrae Park as the "Bunny Hill" or "Bunny Park".
+The Hares are up to 24” tall and were commissioned in 2001 by artist Sophie Ryder in her hometown of London, England.